GluuFederation/gluu-docker/test-drive/single-host/README.md

     The startup process may take some time.
 You can keep track of the deployment by using the following command:

         docker-compose logs -f

+## uninstall gluu demo

+1) In the same directory where `run_all.sh` was placed, here `gluu-demo` run:

+        docker-compose down

+2) Delete the folder holding your installation configuration files, here `gluu-demo`:

+        rm -rf gluu-demo

 ## FAQ

 1) What network is Gluu Server Docker Edition running on?